shayanabdulkarimkhan/book-recommendation-system/README.md

 Top Books originally rated by user:
 1 The Purpose-Driven Life: What on Earth Am I Here For?
-2 The Hobbit : The Enchanting Prelude to The Lord of the Rings 3 Tuesdays with Morrie: An Old Man, a Young Man, and Life's Greatest Lesson 4 The Partner
+2 The Hobbit: The Enchanting Prelude to The Lord of the Rings 3 Tuesdays with Morrie: An Old Man, a Young Man, and Life's Greatest Lesson 4 The Partner
 5 Sea Swept (Quinn Brothers (Paperback))